MrPio/Blockstorm/README.md

 in Unity.

 > [!NOTE]
-> Interested in this project?
-Unfortunately, the game is still in development when you see this message.
+> Would you be interested in this project?
+Unfortunately, the game is still under development as you see this message.
 As a student, I'm often busy between exams and classes.
 Anyway, any help is welcome!

 <div>
      <img src="https://github.com/user-attachments/assets/8ccb789e-1b06-46de-9cff-e70d94923898" width="23.5%"/>